Interview Schedule is available here

 Selection for the Ph.D program will be through two-stage procedure.

-2.3 Interview on the subjects: You have to opt for one or two subjects of your preferences.
-You will be asked fundamental questions from the subjects.
-Sample questions are available here.
+2.3 Interview on courses credited: You have to mention your preference of one or two courses you have taken in your Bachelor's or Master’s program.
+You will be asked fundamental questions from these courses.

-*Before appearing for the interview you have to submit your preferences on the TAP topics.
-Even if you are interested in TA position, providing a preference on TAP topic will improve your chances of getting an offer.
-TAP/FA topics are available here.
+*At least one week prior to the interview, you have to submit your preferences of the TAP/FA topics.
+Even if you are interested in a TA position, providing a preference on TAP topic will improve your chances of getting an offer.
+If you are JRF from CSIR/DBT or other funding agency and have your own fellowship, then only you are eligible to opt for FA topics.
+TAP/FA topics will be made available by 18th June 2020 on this page.

 Admissions to the PhD programme of IIT Bombay can be obtained by qualifying under any of the following categories:

-- Teaching / Reseach Assistantship (TA/RA): The best candidates who make it through our selection process are awarded IIT Bombay funded teaching assistantships or research assistantships.
-These scholars have the flexibility to select thesis topics and supervisors after one semester of coursework, after exposure talks on the various research areas in the Department, and on consultation with a number of faculty.
+1. Teaching / Research Assistantship (TA/RA): The best candidates who make it through our selection process are awarded IIT Bombay funded teaching assistantships or research assistantships.
+These scholars have the flexibility to select thesis topics and supervisors after one semester of coursework, after exposure talks on the various research areas in the Department, and in consultation with a number of faculty.

 For the other scholarship categories below, chosen candidates are made immediate offers against specific topics and supervisors.

-- Govt./Semi Govt.
+3. Govt./Semi Govt.
 Fellowship Award (FA): Candidates have their own sources of funding via scholarships such as those from CSIR, UGC, DBT, ICMR, or DST-Inspire.
 On joining a lab in the Department, you will have to activate that scholarship.
-FA topics are available here.
+FA topics will be made available by 18th June, 2020 in this page.

 (These are general Institute guidelines)